Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Introduction

 \section{Introduction}

-A fundamental task in topological data analysis, geometric inference, and computational geometry is that of estimating the topology of a set $\mathbb{X} \subset \mathbb{R}^d$ based on a finite collection of data points $\mathcal{X}$ that lie on it or on its proximity.
-This problem naturally occurs in many applications area, such as cosmology \cite{StarckMDLQS2005}, time series data \cite{RobinsMB2000}, machine learning \cite{Dey2007}, and so on.
+A fundamental task in topological data analysis, geometric inference, and computational geometry is that of estimating the topology of a set $\mathbb{X} \subset \mathbb{R}^d$ based on a finite collection of data points $\mathcal{X}$ that lie in it or in its proximity.
+This problem naturally occurs in many applications area, such as cosmology \cite{StarckMDLQS2005}, time series data \cite{RobinsMB2000}, machine learning \cite{Dey2006}, and so on.

 A natural way to approximate the target space is to consider an $r$-offset of the data points, that is, to take the union of the open balls of radius $r>0$ centered at the data points.
-Under approriate conditions, by the Nerve theorem this offset is topologically equivalent to the target space $\mathbb{X}$ via \v{C}ech complex \cite{Bjorner1996, Hatcher2002}.
-For computational resons, the Alpha shape complex may be used instead, which is homotopy equivalent to the \v{C}ech complex \cite{EdelsbrunnerM1994}.
-To further speed up the calculation, and in particular if the data are high dimensional, the Vietoris-Rips complex may be preferable, where only the pairwise distances between the data points are used and boosts up the calculation.
+Under appropriate conditions, by the Nerve theorem~\cite{Alexandroff1928} this offset is topologically equivalent to the target space $\mathbb{X}$ via the \v{C}ech complex \cite{Bjorner1996, Hatcher2002}.
+For computational reasons, the Alpha shape complex may be used instead, which is homotopy equivalent to the \v{C}ech complex \cite{EdelsbrunnerM1994}.
+To further speed up calculations, and in particular if the data are high dimensional, the Vietoris-Rips complex may be preferable as only the pairwise distances between the data points are used.

+To guarantee that the topological approximation based on the data points recovers correctly the homotopy type of $\mathbb{X}$, it is necessary that the data points are dense and close to the target space, and that the radius parameter used for constructing the \v{C}ech complex or the Vietoris-Rips complex be of appropriate size.